DUNE/Sandbox-TDR/README.md

 If a build fails an error message will be sent to the committer.

 ## Major News

+As of 7 July 2017 the CDR content has been stripped out of the physics volume (the only volume so far), and the chapter/section structure from Jon and Albert is in.
+To access the CDR content, go to [CDR](https://github.com/DUNE/cdr).
+-- Anne Heavey

 As of 2 June 2016 this is a clone of the final physics volume from the DUNE CDR document (the LaTeX volumes in GitHub).
 -- Anne Heavey